Hydrodynamic properties in soliton field theory: Conclusion and outlook

 The hydrodynamic properties in soliton field theory reveal a duality between solitons and fluids.
 This duality is not only essential for investigating the equilibrium and non-equilibrium properties of solitons, but also provides insights into various physical phenomena in cosmology and gravity.
 In cosmological research, phenomena such as the cosmological phase transitions \cite{Hindmarsh:2013xza} and the formation of primordial black holes \cite{Niemeyer:1999ak} typically rely on the description of hydrodynamic models.
 In these processes, the generation and propagation of sound waves often lead to the further excitation of gravitational waves.
 Given that soliton fluids also possess the sound mode, they provide a promising candidate framework as an alternative to hydrodynamic models in cosmology.
 Moreover, the expansion of the early universe can be described as the growth of the vacuum phase within a fluid with negative pressure \cite{Guth:1980zm}.
 Similarly, in certain cosmological models, dark energy is also considered as a fluid with negative pressure \cite{Kamenshchik:2001cp,Bento:2002ps}.
 In soliton field theory, there exist two types of soliton fluid with negative pressure: one exhibits sound mode instability, while the other is dynamically stable.
 The expansion of the early universe can be modeled by the generation of vacuum bubbles through phase separation within a soliton fluid with sound mode instability.
 The dynamically stable one, on the other hand, could serve as a candidate for dark energy.
 Under this assumption, the final state of phase separation depicts a scenario in which the vacuum is surrounded by dark energy.
 These scenarios highlight the potential applications of soliton fluids with negative pressure.
+Moreover, owing to the intricate connections between oscillons and solitons \cite{Blaschke:2024dlt,Blaschke:2025anm}, such important cosmological objects may naturally be incorporated into the hydrodynamic framework introduced in this work, which deserves further exploration.